-- i. temporary suspension or permanent loss of privileges, including loss of stabling and/or racing privileges at Racetrack; - ii. loss or refund of any or all nomination, declaration and entry fees; - iii. being barred from all Racetrack and PNGI's Racetrack premises; - iv. any other remedy available by law.
+- i. temporary suspension or permanent loss of privileges, including loss of stabling and/or racing privileges at Racetrack and any other PENN Racetrack; - ii. loss or refund of any or all nomination, declaration and entry fees; - iii. being barred from all Racetrack and PENN's Racetrack premises; - iv. being barred from any PENN property or facility; - v. any other remedy available by law.

-Any sanction which involves a Racing Participant's privileges being suspended or lost, or a Racing Participant being barred from premises, may involve such loss, suspension or barring from any or all of the PNGI Racetracks, as determined in the sole discretion of PNGI and or Racetrack.
+Any sanction which involves a Racing Participant's privileges being suspended or revoked, or a Racing Participant being barred from Racetrack premises, may involve such loss, suspension or barring from any or all of the PENN Racetracks, as determined in the sole discretion of PENN and or Racetrack.
 Subject to Section 2.2 below, the sanctions as set forth by Racetrack for any violation of the rules and policies are final.